 Services available at: New QEII Hospital

-The urgent treatment centre at the New QEII Hospital is open every day from 8am to 10pm.
+The Urgent Treatment Centre (UTC) at the New QEII Hospital is open every day from 8am to 10pm.
 Our team of emergency nurse practitioners (ENPs) and GPs can treat a range of minor illnesses and injuries in adults and children, including:

 - Muscle and joint injuries, such as sprains and dislocations